 There are two populations of bongo in Africa.
 One population is considered Near Threatened in West and Central Africa (often considered the lowland or Western bongo).
 The other population (often referred to as the Eastern or mountain bongo) is in Kenya and is critically endangered.
 Less than 100 individuals survive in four fragmented areas in the Aberdares Forest and on Mt.
 Kenya.

 Bongos range throughout central Africa from the lowland forests of Sierra Leone to the bamboo forests of Kenya.
 During the dry season they live in forests at higher elevations, moving to lower areas during the wet season.

 Bongos are browsers, eating the leaves and shoots of shrubs and trees.
-They have been seen eating the wood from burned trees, possibly to obtain salt.
-Bongos are ruminants with four-chambered stomachs, chewing their cud in the same way as cows.
+They require sodium in their diet and will visit natural salt licks in the wild.
+They have also been seen eating the wood from burned trees, possibly to obtain salt.

 Bongos are large antelopes standing four and a half at the shoulder and weighing up to 890 lbs. in males and 550 in females.
 Their horns can be more than three feet long, with the males being more flared than the females.
 Their coat is chestnut-red with 10-14 vertical white stripes.
 This coloration is effective camouflage for their forest habitat.
 Lifespan is 20 to 25 years.